APIs & Integration Strategy

 • RESTFul Web-Services (but incipient usage)

-Finally, the main issue related in this level is there is no separation of concerns between Service and API Layer (see picture below), only has a Service Layer which some API capabilities are incorporated on this layer.
+Finally, the main issue related to this level is the need to separate concerns between the Service and API Layer (see picture below).
+It only has a Service Layer, and some API capabilities are incorporated.

 Service and API Layer